rodrigcasio/SchoolSystem/README.md

 Teacher: Albert Einstein
 - 100 | Einstein is an amazing professor! | No feedback needed!

 ## Purpose
-Developed as part of my C++ OOP course to demonstrate mastery of OOP concepts.
-This project showcases my ability to design and implement complex systems using pointers, vectors, and inheritance, building on projects like RestaurantInheritance and BankSystem.
+Developed as part of my C++ learning journey to demonstrate mastery of OOP concepts.
+This project showcases my ability to design and implement complex systems using pointers, vectors, and inheritance, building on projects like `RestaurantInheritance` and `BankSystem`.

 ## Author
 Rodrigo Casio ([View my Github profile](https://github.com/rodrigcasio))